Demystify the world of Economics (macro and micro) far beyond any textbook.

 Economics is one of the most important, yet least understood, disciplines in academics.
 Free markets?
 Interest rates?
 All those graphs?
 Economics confuses and frustrates students and adults alike.
 That's why we carefully designed Sonlight's Economics program to demystify and simplify all that jargon.
 We believe this Economics program is unparalleled in today's homeschool market.

 Your students will take an in-depth, balanced tour of the world of Economics—and find out what this challenging concept is really all about.
-To create the broad, approachable program we wanted for you, we've combined the next-generation internet-based multimedia Thinkwell Economics materials with Randy Alcorn's biblically-based Money, Possessions and Eternity and a delightful "economic romance," The Invisible Heart by Russell Roberts.
+To create the broad, approachable course in Economics we wanted for you, we've combined the next-generation internet-based multimedia Thinkwell Economics materials with Randy Alcorn's biblically-based Money, Possessions and Eternity and a delightful "economic romance," The Invisible Heart by Russell Roberts.
 And yes, students will use their Bibles, too!

 What is God's "take" on our modern-day theories and values?
 Your students will ponder many spiritual questions as they pursue a well-rounded, biblical view of Economics.